Ever wonder why your cat sleeps on your pillow?

 Another reason why your cat might start sleeping on your pillow is stress.

-When your feline is feeling insecure, they might stick to your side because your kitty thinks of you as a security blanket.
+When your feline is feeling insecure, it might stick to your side because your kitty thinks of you as a security blanket.

 It doesn’t take much to make a cat anxious.
 New furniture, a trip to the vet, or a bath are all stressful events for your cat.